abe-winter/abe-winter.github.io/_posts/2022-01-13-deltacron.md

 This 'phantom sense' feeling is weirdly similar to being in VR; an experience that is more real than normal screen interactions, but with something missing.

 Coincidentally, david chalmers has a new book out about simulations and was on the kent bye vr podcast this week pushing it.
-His conclusion seems to be he’s not sure if we’re in a simulation, which is maybe not surprising from a guy whose chief contribution to consciousness research is that he’s not sure what to ask about consciousness[^order-n].
+His conclusion is that he's not sure if we’re in a simulation, which is maybe not surprising from a guy whose chief contribution to consciousness research is that he’s not sure what to ask about consciousness[^order-n].
 Chalmers has spent some portion of his recent career doing a lecture series about the matrix (yes, the film), and may or may not be planning a transition to ready player one scholarship.

 [^order-n]: He has a list of philosophical stances on whether we’re in a simulation, but doesn’t talk about computability.
 If the rules of computation are the same in our universe as a hypothetical simulated universe, then it's illegal to mine bitcoin on clouds. and we mine bitcoin, therefore we're not in a cloud. (by rules I mean literally rules, not laws of physics, but there's a version of this argument that uses O(N) rather than TOS).
 He wonders if minds in a simulation would be non-conscious, but doesn’t ask the more-plausible inverse question: is consciousness a side effect of a simulation, are *only* simulated minds conscious.
 Kent Bye is obsessed with the topic of reality, and has a reading group of process philosophers and quantum ontologists that’s currently reading 'untying the gordian knot'.